aflueckiger/KED2025/ked/materials/installation_guide.md

 4. Once the installation is complete, you will be prompted to create a new user account and set a password. **IMPORTANT**: Remember these credentials as they are used to switch to the administrator mode on your Linux system.
 You may choose the same account name and password as on your host Windows system.

-5. Annoyingly, the copy/paste behaviour is different in command lines on Windows.
-Open the menu with a `right-click` on the Windows title bar → `Properties` → `Options` ) and enable `Use Ctrl+Shift+C and Ctrl+Shift+V as Copy/Paste`.
-For the following steps, you can simply copy the commands using the keyboard shortcut.
-Please note, that using `Ctrl+C` is not possible as it is used to cancel a running program.

-6. After the login, update your freshly installed Ubuntu system with the following commands and confirm with `Y`:
+5. After the login, update your freshly installed Ubuntu system with the following commands and confirm with `Y`:

     ``` bash
     sudo apt update && sudo apt upgrade
     ```

-7. Create a symbolic link in the Bash to easily access your files on Windows.
+6. Create a symbolic link in the Bash to easily access your files on Windows.
 For example, you may want to link the folder `Documents` on Windows to the symbolic folder `documents` on Ubuntu.
 For people using OneDrive, they can also set a symbolic link to this directory.
 For this, replace the `USERNAME` with the actual username on your Windows computer and run the following commands:

     ``` bash
     cd ~